thomasgtaylor/how.wtf/content/post/2023-05-20-command-line-recycle-bin-for-linux.md

 ## What is `trash-cli`

-`trash-cli` is a Python tool the implements the freedesktop.org trash specification.
+[`trash-cli` is a Python tool](https://github.com/andreafrancia/trash-cli) that implements the freedesktop.org trash specification.
 In contrast to `rm`, users can recover deleted files easily.

 ## Installing `trash-cli`